spsforks/SCons-scons-wiki/InstallTargets.md

-It's often useful to be able to run "scons install" to copy the programs and shared libraries to their correct locations. "install" is a familiar phony target in other build systems, where a phony target is one that does not build a file indicated by its name, but instead causes some other work to be done.
-SCons sets up phony targets using the `Alias` function.
+It's often useful to be able to run `scons install` to copy built programs and shared libraries to another location, such as a project common area for testing, or perhaps the their final location in the filesystem. "install" is a familiar phony target in other build systems (a phony target is one that does not build a file indicated by its name, but instead causes some other work to be done).
+SCons can set up phony targets using the `Alias` function.
 Here's one way to do that:

 ```python
 prefix = "/usr/local"